wp-plugins/app-store-assistant/readme.txt

 = 4.0 =
 * Added a new shortcode for iTunes Store
-* Added ability to display Music Albums, Songs and Music Videos
+* Added ability to display:
+	* Music Albums, Songs and Music Videos
-* Added ability to display Movies, Short Films
+	* Movies, Short Films
-* Added ability to display TV Episodes and Seasons
+	* TV Episodes and Seasons
+* Added choice of:
-* Added choice of App icon size and % adjust
+	* App icon size and % adjust
-* Added choice of iTunes icon size and % adjust
+	* iTunes icon size and % adjust
 * Can choose different size icons when viewed on iPhone
 * Smaller buy button choice for viewing on iPhone (less text)
 * Fixed iTunes Serach API error issue where "collectionId" is used in Albums rather than specified "collectionID"